shahid-43/replacement_policies/Q2/README.md

 You will be implementing:

-Policies: LRU (exact), FIFO, Random
+Policies: LRU (exact and approx), FIFO, Random
 Workloads: 80-20, looping, random

 1. Add required header files in each of the files and mention why they are required.